SolarCity posts smaller loss, raises full-year outlook

 The company’s net loss attributable to stockholders narrowed to $24.1 million, or 26 cents per share, in the quarter ended March 31, from $40.9 million, or 54 cents per share, a year earlier.

-SolarCity, which is backed by Tesla Motors Inc founder Elon Musk, said revenue more than doubled to $63.5 million.
-(Reporting By Kanika Sikka in Bangalore; Editing by Saumyadeb Chakrabarty)
+SolarCity, which is backed by Tesla Motors Inc (TSLA.O) founder Elon Musk, said revenue more than doubled to $63.5 million.